-Research released by the international non-profit, the Marine Stewardship Council (MSC), has revealed that Australians plan to embrace all aspects of the traditional Australian Christmas, with the study revealing prawns have firmly retained their popularity on our festive menus.
-Seven in 10 of us consider prawns to be a vital part of Christmas, while nearly half (45%) say prawns are their favourite festive food, only narrowly beaten by ham (49%).
+Research released by the international non-profit, the Marine Stewardship Council (MSC), has revealed that Australians plan to embrace all aspects of the traditional Australian Christmas.
+And the study found prawns have firmly retained their popularity on our festive menus.
+Seven in 10 of us consider prawns to be a vital part of Christmas.
+Meanwhile, nearly half (45%) say prawns are their favourite festive food, only narrowly beaten by ham (49%).

-So important is the prawn to the nation’s celebrations, those surveyed say they’d rather sacrifice their morning glass of fizz (40%), listening to Christmas music (31%) or a trip to the beach and a dip in the ocean (30%), than their precious prawns (27%) this December 25.
+So important is the prawn to the nation’s celebrations, 40 percent of those surveyed say they’d rather sacrifice their morning glass of fizz than their precious prawns this December 25.
+Further, 30 percent would sacrifice listening to Christmas music (not a tough call, TBH) or a trip to the beach and a dip in the ocean than give up prawns over Christmas.

-But while seafood plays an integral part in Aussie festivities, 49 percent of Australians don’t plan to purchase sustainably-sourced prawns, putting this great Aussie tradition at risk for future generations.
-One in 10 say they aren’t worried if their shellfish is sustainable, while 2.5 million Aussies (16%) don’t know what sustainable prawns are.
+But while seafood plays an integral part in Aussie festivities, 49 percent of Australians don’t plan to purchase sustainably sourced prawns.
+This puts this great Aussie tradition at risk for future generations.
+One in 10 say they aren’t worried if their shellfish is sustainable, while 2.5 million Aussies (16%) don’t know what sustainable sourced prawns are.

 “With many Australians changing their buying habits during the pandemic, combined with the environment increasingly being a key concern in people’s minds, conscious consumerism is on the rise,” says Anne Gabriel, MSC Oceania Program Director.

-“This Christmas, more than eight million people plan to purchase sustainable prawns – not just because it’s the better choice for the environment, but to also support local fisheries, which will help to safeguard our seafood for future Christmases and generations to come.”
+“This Christmas, more than eight million people plan to buy sustainably sourced prawns.
+Not just because it’s a better choice for the environment, but to also support local fisheries.
+This will safeguard our seafood for future Christmases and generations to come.”

-MSC-certified sustainable seafood such as prawns mean they’ve been caught at a level where they’ll be around in the future.
+MSC-certified sustainable seafood such as prawns means they’ve been caught at a level where they’ll be around in the future.
 You just need to look for the MSC blue fish tick.

 The blue tick indicates wild-caught seafood that’s traceable back to healthy fish populations.
 It’s the only wild-capture fisheries certification and eco-labelling program that meets global best practice requirements set by the United Nations’ Food and Agriculture Organisation and ISEAL, the global membership association for sustainability standards.